michelhofmans/dataminer-docs/release-notes/General_DataMiner_RNs/10_2_0_General_RNs.md

 Also, the nats-streaming-server binary has been updated to v0.24.6.
 However, note that it will not be updated automatically via upgrade actions.
 It will only be installed during fresh NATS installations or when reinstalling NATS via SLEndpointTool_Console.
 The previous version (v0.22.0) and the new version (v0.24.6) version are compatible and are able to communicate with each other.

-#### Dashboards app: Enhanced “loading” indication when state component linked to a GQI query receives an update [ID_33640]
+#### Dashboards app: Enhanced 'loading' indication when state component linked to a GQI query receives an update [ID_33640]

 <!-- Main Release Version 10.2.0 [CU6] - Feature Release Version 10.2.8 -->